 print(reverse(my_array)) # Output: [6, 5, 4, 3, 2, 1]

 The reverse() function above takes an array of integers and flips it in place, meaning the original array is modified without needing extra space for another array.
 It uses two pointers: left starts at the beginning, and right starts at the end.
-They walk toward each other, swapping elements along the way, until they meet in the middle.
+Each round swaps the pair and walks both pointers inward, so the six elements above are fully reversed after just three swaps.
+When the pointers meet in the middle, the work is done.

 class DynamicArray: